For urgent consular assistance call

 Get your IDP before you leave Australia.

 There is a high rate of motor vehicle accidents in Poland.
+The main causes of accidents are failure to give way, speeding and drink driving.

-Drink driving is a major cause of road accidents.
 Stay below the legal blood alcohol limit of 0.02%.

 Hazards for drivers and pedestrians include: